-The TopVPNchoice portal was created to enable users, both potential and current, to choose the most optimal VPN services.
-All scores do not depend on VPN companies and are collected by a team of professional valuers, to which everyone can join.
-All services are evaluated regularly and fairly, so that users get the latest updated information today.
-TopVPNchoice constantly expands the catalog of evaluated VPN companies, that you could choose the most suitable of the service.
+The TopVPNchoice portal was created in order for users, both potential and current, to choose the most optimal VPN services.
+All evaluations do not depend on VPN companies and are collected by a team of professional appraisers, to which everyone can join.
+All services are evaluated regularly and fairly so that users receive only updated information.
+TopVPNchoice constantly expands the catalog of evaluated VPN-companies, therefore you can always choose the most suitable service

-1. Be useful to our visitors.
-We do not do worthless reviews, do not take money from VPN services for placing untrue ratings.
-The main goal is to give a clear understanding of the advantages and nuances of each service that are presented in our catalog.
+1. To be useful for our visitors.
+We do not do worthless reviews, do not take money from VPN services to place incorrect estimates.
+The main goal is to give a clear idea of the advantages and nuances of each service that are presented in our catalog.

-2. Develop a culture of Internet security and the right of everyone to anonymity and the safety of their data.
+2. To develop a culture of Internet security and the right of everyone to anonymity and the security of their data.

-3. To give an objective rating of each audited service and convert it into a transparent rating system.
+3. To give an objective rating of each service checked and convert it into a transparent rating system.

-If you want to help us in the realization of this mission, send your message through the contact form.
-We will certainly consider each request, every idea and every wish.
-Honest and independent rating of the best VPN services in 2018.
-Choose your VPN service today!
+If you want to help us with this mission, send your message via the contact form.
+We will certainly consider each request, every idea, and every desire.
+We promise only honest and independent rating of the best VPN services in 2018.

 With all the censorship and snooping going on it’s no surprise that more people are turning to using VPNs to get anonymous access to any website they want.
 A VPN allows you to safely bypass any kind of government censorship, geo-blocking (such as with Netflix), and they allow you to download and torrent without having to worry about being caught.
 The problem is that there are too many VPN choices out there and not all of them are created equal.
 PureVPN, also known as Pure VPN, is a solid choice for anyone concerned about their privacy and security.
 This PureVPN review looks into what makes it so great – as well as the minor flaws.
 There’s no such thing as perfection after all.